Visit Modern Campus

 Continuing education’s move to the forefront isn’t a coincidence.
 It can act as a bridge to programs and degrees for students, provide a direct connection to industry and boost enrollment and retention rates for the institution.

-As we navigate the challenges and opportunities of this time, we encounter exciting new technologies, emerging fields of employment and breathtaking discoveries, as well as rising costs.
-And one truth becomes increasingly clear: Continuing education is not merely a supplementary component of our university’s offerings but a driving force for growth and innovation.
-In today’s rapidly evolving educational and professional landscape, our continuing education divisions stand at the forefront, contributing to shaping our institution’s future.
+What becomes clear is that continuing education is not merely a supplementary component of our university’s offerings; it is a driving force for growth and innovation.
+In today’s rapidly evolving educational and professional landscape, our continuing education divisions stand at the forefront, contributing to the shape of the future of our institution.

 Moving at the Speed of Business

-By moving at the speed of business, we cater to nontraditional students—working professionals, lifelong learners and those seeking skill enhancement—a vast and growing market.
-The nature of our work is predicated on a student’s ability to learn a skill, practice that skill and apply it immediately.
-People spend their money and precious time on a course or certificate to apply it as a lever to lift themselves in their careers today or help them transition to another career in the near future.
-These learners often cannot commit to full-time degree programs but are eager to invest in their personal and professional development.
+By moving at the speed of business, we have the ability to cater to the vast and growing market of non-traditional students, like working professionals, lifelong learners, and those seeking skills enhancement.
+According to a 2024 report from Robert Half, 65% of technology leaders surveyed said they have a skills gap within their department, and 62% feel the skills gap has a greater impact today compared to a year ago.
+The nature of our work is predicated on the ability for a student to learn a skill, practice and apply it immediately.
+Non-traditional students spend their money and time on a course or certificate to lift themselves up, and often cannot commit to full-time degree programs—but are eager to invest in their personal and professional development.

 Pathways to Traditional Programs

-Continuing education may also serve as a bridge, guiding adult learners and professionals toward full-time degree programs.
+Continuing education also serves as a bridge, guiding adult learners and professionals toward full-time degree programs.
+In 2019, 59% of the US workforce did not have a four-year degree.
 Many of our continuing education students eventually choose to pursue advanced degrees, thereby boosting enrollment in our traditional programs, particularly at the graduate level.
-This phenomenon not only broadens our student base but also enriches the diversity of experiences and perspectives within our classrooms.
+This not only broadens our student base but enriches the diversity of experiences and perspectives within our classrooms.

 Fostering a Culture of Lifelong Learning and Community Engagement